 Unfortunately, the movie was just so dang long.
 I know I’ve used this as a complaint in past reviews.
 I have conflicting feelings about it as well.
 I don’t believe that a great film should sacrifice crucial moments in order to fit into a set time-frame, but at the same time, it loses the re-watchability factor.

-Pulp Fiction felt like four movies in one.
+Pulp Fiction felt like three movies in one.
 And while I would have gladly watched two hours of Uma Thurman and John Travolta, I truly didn’t care about Bruce Willis’s storyline.
 It came in too late into the movie, and quite honestly, I didn’t even remember how it connected to any of the other narratives.

 So, in the end, I liked how the movie connected each narrative back to the opening scene.
 I liked imagining how those poor shmucks must have felt when they made the mistake of robbing a diner while Samuel L. Jackson was eating breakfast.
 I liked how the comedic moments worked along with the intense blood and violence.